Project: Qhronology (https://github.com/lgbishop/qhronology)

 dim: int | None = None,

-"""Constructs a :python:`dim`-dimensional matrix or vector representation of a quantum state from a given specification :python:`spec`.
+"""Constructs a :python:`dim`-dimensional matrix or vector representation of a quantum object from a given specification :python:`spec`.

 Arguments